laracasts/cypress/README.md

 DB_DATABASE=cypress
 ```

-When running your Cypress tests, this package will automatically back up your primary `.env` file, and swap it out with `env.cypress`.
+When running your Cypress tests, this package, by default, will automatically back up your primary `.env` file, and swap it out with `env.cypress`.
 Once complete, of course the environment files will be reset to how they originally were.

 > All Cypress tests run according to the environment specified in `.env.cypress`.

-However, when your Cypress tests fail, it can often be useful to manually browse your application in the exact state that triggered the test failure.
-You can't do this if
+However, when your Cypress tests fail, it can often be useful to manually **browse your application in the exact state that triggered the test failure**.
+You can't do this if your environment is automatically reverted after each test run.

+To solve this, you have two choices:

+#### Option 1:

-your environment is automatically reverted after each test run.
-To solve this, temporarily disable the Cypress task that resets the environment.
+Temporarily disable the Cypress task that resets the environment.
 Visit `cypress/support/index.js` and comment
 out this portion.

 ```js